 Browse the DirectoryA

 Michael specialises in using oil, pencil, pen and watercolour.
 This has allowed an expression in a variety of textures, colour and size enabling him to produce photo-realistic effects.
-It also allows detail and colour to be combined with more subtle results such as with his historic renderings of bullock and horse-drawn teams and his animal studies as well as portraits.
-Presently, among other interests, Michael is focussing on artistic expressions on ANZAC themes for WW1 commemorations next year in conjunction with Watercolour New Zealand.
-He also continues his fascination with 'Tolkien inspired' themes.
+It also allows detail and colour to be combined with more subtle results, used with both his animal studies and portraits.

 Follow Michael Barker on Facebook